 The Marie King Gallery was created as the venue for new exhibitions and named after Russell Museum’s founding curator, Marie Menary King QSM who served from 1956 – 86.
 It provides an excellent space for a regular changing display and gives us an opportunity to show artefacts from our collection which are usually in storage.
 But for the next three months we are displaying an exciting new exhibition celebrating the art of print, especially in the north.
 WHAKAATA: Contemporary Maori Art Prints opened 10am Saturday September 12th 2015 and runs until November 22nd.

 Russell Museum latest exhibition follows on from the Russell School Reunion held over the weekend 20 – 22 November 2015.
 Education began in Russell with classes held at Pompallier Mission for Maori students.
 After a series of private schools and two public schools a purpose built school was erected on the present site, in Baker Street, in 1892.
 The exhibition features photos from the Russell Museum and Russell School collections and there will also be showing footage of the Reunion celebrations.
-Senior pupils of the school today are exhibiting their colorful art work – cloaks made of curled paper.
-The exhibition will be in place over...read more
+Senior pupils of the school today are...read more

 Whakaata looks to show a connection to a Maori print history.
 It acknowledges this place, the proximity of Pompallier House with its historic printing press and its role in communication during the time of early contact.
 This exhibition presents numerous voices with some of the many Maori artists who have engaged in print and contributed to a Maori understanding of printmaking over the past 60 years.
 Some of these include: Pauline Yearbury, Marilynn Webb, Cliff Whiting, Toi Te Rito Maihi and Clive Arlidge from this senior...read more